 In the case of a Get operation, assume the Satellite-signed bandwidth allocation allows up to x bytes total.
 The Uplink will start by sending a restricted allocation for some small amount (y bytes), perhaps only a few kilobytes, so the storage node can verify the Uplink's authorization.
 If the allocation is signed correctly, the storage node will transfer up to the amount listed in the restricted allocation (y bytes) before awaiting another allocation.
 The Uplink will then send another allocation where y is larger, continuing to send allocations for data until y has grown to the full x value.
-For each transaction, the storage node only sends previously-unsent data, so that the storage node only sends x bytes total.
+For each transaction, the storage node only sends previously-unsent data, so that the storage node only sends x bytes to-tal.
 As seen in Figure 4.6, we pipeline these requests to avoid pipeline stall performance penalties.

 If the request is terminated at any time, either planned or unexpectedly, the storage node will keep the largest restricted bandwidth allocation it has received.
-This largest restricted bandwidth allocation is the signed confirmation by the Uplink that the Uplink agreed to bandwidth usage of up to y bytes, along with the Satellite's confirmation of the Uplink's bandwidth allocations it has received to appropriate Satellites, at which point Satellites will pay the storage node for that bandwidth.
+This largest restricted bandwidth allocation is the signed confirmation by the Uplink that the Uplink agreed to bandwidth usage of up to y bytes, along with the Satellite's confirmation of the Uplink's bandwidth allowance x.
+The storage node will periodically send the largest restricted bandwidth allocations it has received to appropriate Satellites, at which point Satellites will add to the overall owed totals for later payment.